pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 [![Player hitbox][hitbox]][hitbox]

 **Tip:** if you plan to make a shoot them up, spend a lot of time tweaking your hitboxes.
 It should perfectly fit an element from the player sprite.
 What about the ship window here?
-You can change the collider's shape, for a Circle collider 2D_ for example, it change nothing to the behavior thanks to Unity.
+You can change the collider's shape, for a _Circle collider 2D_ for example, it changes nothing to the behavior thanks to Unity but it will improve the gameplay.

-**Remark:** If you want a super precise hitbox, use the _Polygon Collider 2D_.
+**Remark:** If you want a super precise and custom shaped hitbox, use the _Polygon Collider 2D_.
 It is less efficient but allows you to shape the exact collider you want using your mouse in the editor.

 Save the prefab.
 You now have a player base!